jenkinsci/acceptance-test-harness/docs/PAGE-OBJECTS.md

 server-side domain model structure, including inheritance and class name.

 `ContainerPageObject` is a subtype of `PageObject` for domain models that spans several URLs, not just a single URL.
 Most Jenkins domain objects fit in this category.
+This abstraction provides support for actions, configuration, api, etc.

 The top-level page object is `Jenkins`, and from there you'll see page objects that map to familiar concepts like `Job` and `Build`.

+Core page objects are located in `org.jenkinsci.test.acceptance.po` package, plugin specific page object should be placed in `org.jenkinsci.test.acceptance.plugins.ARTIFACT_ID`.

 ## Implementing Page Objects
 See [CapybaraPortingLayer.java](../src/main/java/org/jenkinsci/test/acceptance/po/CapybaraPortingLayer.java)